jrenedo/TM_rotor_loss_matlab/README.md

-# TM_rotor_loss_matlab
+# TM_rotor_loss_jl
+### This code deals with the calculation of eddy currents in the retaining sleves of high speed PM machines.
+The code is based on Julia.
-Code that calculates the rotor losses in high speed PM machines, developed by Jaime Renedo Anglada, CERN, TE MSC (jaime.renedo@cern.ch).
-Matlab version.
+### Code developed by Jaime Renedo Anglada, CERN, TE MSC (jaime.renedo@cern.ch)